2012 Papua New Guinean general election: Results

 The National Alliance Party of former Prime Minister Michael Somare lost more than 20 seats in the election.
 Conversely, the People's National Congress Party gained more than 20 seats.
 Additionally, the Truth Heritage Empowerment Party, which was not represented in the previous parliament, gained 12 seats.

 Somare, who won the East Sepik Provincial seat for the National Alliance Party, said that "everywhere people have said, 'Ours is a sorry vote.
 We want to show, the people of PNG, a Sepik who represented us and represented the whole country should be not treated in that way.'"
 It followed his comments that he was set to retire but he changed his mind as "just at a tick of the Speaker's pen, he says I'm out, and I'm out of parliament.
 My idea is to get National Alliance and its coalition partners back into government, then say goodbye to them, stay as a backbencher and stay in my province," after saying that he would spurn any coalition overtures because "they stabbed me in the back after keeping them for 9½ years, making them ministers, very important portfolio."

 On 6 July, when the electoral process was supposed to conclude, it was announced that the election could continue for about a week longer.
 By the beginning of the third week, voting was complete in most of the country except for some inland villages and outlying islands.
 Governor-General Michael Ogio was expected to call on the leader of the largest party to form a government.

-Prime Minister Peter O'Neill was announced as the winner of his contest in the Ialiba-Panga electorate in the Southern Highlands Province with 44,917 (75%)of the vote.
+Prime Minister Peter O'Neill was announced as the winner of his contest in the Ialiba-Panga electorate in the Southern Highlands Province with 44,917 (75%) of the votes.
 He then said: "In a very turbulent 10-month period the PNC has led the government and provided stability, laying the foundation for economic growth and rebuilding our infrastructure, by introducing free education, free health care and unveiling an infrastructure development program.
 People obviously want these policies and programs to continue and are turning up in droves to support PNC candidates;" while adding that he would form the next government.